global-health-msc-img

 Global Health MSc/PG Dip/PG Cert

-The Global Health MSc course is a new and innovative learning opportunity offering a balanced blend of knowledge and transferable skills in regard to addressing global health challenges.
-Underpinned by the United Nations 17 Sustainable Development Goals, the course will provide opportunities for you to develop transferable skills to apply for careers working with global communities both internationally and in the UK.
+The Global Health MSc course offers an innovative learning opportunity that provides a blend of knowledge and transferable skills in regard to addressing global health challenges.
+Underpinned by the United Nations 17 Sustainable Development Goals and boasting a professional CMI accreditation, the course will provide opportunities for you to develop transferable skills to apply for careers working with global communities both internationally and in the UK.

 Overview